love-fern/love_fern_fe/README.md

   - To create a fern, click on "Plant a New Fern", which will redirect to `'/ferns/new'`
   - Shelves can be created as well, without ferns.
   - Ferns or entire shelves can be "composted" (destroyed).
-  - Ferns are normally organized on their shelves, but they can also be sorted in order of health (neglected ferns are least healthy).

 - Planting a New Fern:
-  - The form to create a fern will need the person's name, the frequency of contact with them, and the shelf that the fern is intended to be placed on.
+  - Populate the form to create a fern.
+It will need the person's name, the prefered method of contact with them, and the shelf that the fern is intended to be placed on.
   - Existing shelves are displayed as options, or a new shelf category can be supplied and that shelf will be created upon fern creation.

-- Watering and Fertilizing a Fern:
+- Watering a Fern:
-  - Click on the desired fern, which will go to it's show page `'/ferns/:fern_id'`
+  - Click on the desired fern, which will go to it's show page `'/ferns/:fern_id'`.
+Then click "Water Fern"
+  - Supply a correspondence message in the 'Add Message to Fern' form.
+This calls Google's Natural Language API.
+Read more about this API [here](https://cloud.google.com/natural-language).
+  - Once the message is analyzed by the Natural Language API, a score will be returned which decides if the message was positive, neutral, or negative.
-  - To "water a fern" supply a correspondence message in the 'Add Message to Fern'.
-So long as the message is positive, the fern will impove in health.
+    - If the message is positive, the fern will impove it's health.
+    - If the message is neutral, the fern will not change it's health.
+    - If the message is negative, the fern will deteriorate it's health.
+  - The image of the fern will be updated to reflect this new health.

+- Fertilizing a Fern:
-  - To "fertilize a fern", the Love Fern "Fernicator" will suggest activities to do or items to purchase in order to revive an unhealthy fern.
+  - When a fern is unhealthy, there is an option to apply "fertilizer".
+This means Love Fern will suggest an activity to do with your fern's individual, in order to help strenghten your bond with that person.
+  - The fertilizer feature calls the BoredAPI to suggest a random activity.
+Read more about this API [here](https://www.boredapi.com/documentation)
+  - If the activity is confirmed the fern springs back to full health!
 ## Goals

+Love Fern was germinated to satisfy the requirements for a Turing Backend Mod 3 group project, Consultancy.
-### Learning Goals
+#### Learning Goals

 - Implement OAuth2 with OmniAuth to allow users to sign in with Google.
 - Use of HTML, CSS, and JavaScript via Bootstrap to design a pleasing front-end aesthetic.
 - Building a full-scale application from scratch using service-oriented architecture.

-### Future Goals
+#### Future Goals

 - Implement "watering frequency," which indicates how often a user wishes to interact with their fern before it starts to decay.
 - Add more detailed stats to the fern show page, including time since last contact and information about the nature of that contact.
 - Add the ability to search for a fern by name and order ferns by health.
-- Suggest multiple activities and gifts corresponding to varying levels of care to the fern.
+- Suggest multiple activities and gestures corresponding to varying levels of care needed for the fern.
 - Build out the fern health algorithm to incorporate activities and gifts, as well as a more nuanced interpretation of Google's sentiment analysis.

-### Known Issues
+#### Known Issues

 - In its current state, Love Fern's backend API is not private.
 Future goals are to require a private token that only the Love Fern frontend will have.
 Until then, please do not provide any information you deem sensitive.

 ## Deployment